weareblahs/WSAUtilities/README.md

 GUI launcher coming very soon.

+## Running Build 22523?
+Check the Releases page for more information on how to patch the WSAUtilities.ini file to detect it.

+~~TL;DR: Change the Devbuild property to 22523, that batch script just change it automatically with the help of FART~~

 # For users using dev builds of Windows 11
 The dev build batch is now on WSAUtilities releases starting 0.0.9.